In What Direction Will Yellow Corporation's (NASDAQ:YELL) Stock Goes From Here? - The Dwinnex

 Revenue Estimates

 A total of 3 analysts have provided revenue estimates for YELL’s current fiscal year.
-The highest revenue estimate was $5.45B, while the lowest revenue estimate was $4.79B, resulting in an average revenue estimate of $5.15B.
-In the same quarter a year ago, actual revenue was $5.24B, down -1.90% from the average estimate.
-Based on 1 analysts’ estimates, the company’s revenue will be $4.9B in the next fiscal year.
-The high estimate is $4.9B and the low estimate is $4.9B.
-The average revenue growth estimate for next year is down -4.70% from the average revenue estimate for this year.
+The highest revenue estimate was $5.17B, while the lowest revenue estimate was $4.91B, resulting in an average revenue estimate of $5.02B.
+In the same quarter a year ago, actual revenue was $5.24B, down -4.40% from the average estimate.
+Based on 3 analysts’ estimates, the company’s revenue will be $5.17B in the next fiscal year.
+The high estimate is $5.49B and the low estimate is $4.99B.
+The average revenue growth estimate for next year is up 3.20% from the average revenue estimate for this year.